chimpwizard/playgound/methaprograming/jison/README.md

 ****

+Methaproghraming is for lazy coders, as a great coders the goal is to produce the best functionality with less typing, so if you have the same opinion methaprograming is  dedicated to achieve that.

-The goal of this POC is to define a grammar to create a model definition language that will allow latter on to generate code.
+This POC goal is to define a grammar to create a model definition language that will allow latter on to generate code.

 ## Proposed Design